 Just like the deer in Nara, monkeys are regarded as god’s messengers in Hiyoshi Taisha.
 They are named “Masaru (神猿)” in the shrine.

-Close to Higashi Hongū, there is a rock that has a rope wrapped around it with white strips attached.
+Close to Higashi Hongū, there is a rock with a rope wrapped around it with white strips attached.
 The rock that looks like a monkey crouching down is treated as an object of worship.
 It is known as Saru no Reiseki (猿の霊石), which means a miraculous monkey rock.
 At Hiyoshi Shrine, it is a symbol of the messenger of god and a charm against evil spirits.

 Using the rock as a model, some charms sold at the shrine are also monkey-shaped!